-Our BC wine community is a collective of like-minded grapegrowers, winemakers, hospitality directors, enologists, viticulturalists, researchers and other wine industry professionals, committed to the long term health of the land and our wine industry.
+Our BC wine community is a collective of like-minded grape growers, winemakers, hospitality directors, enologists, viticulturists, researchers and other wine industry professionals, committed to the long-term health of the land and our wine industry.
 Supported by Sustainable Winegrowing British Columbia (SWBC), we are pioneering sustainability certification in beautiful British Columbia.

 SWBC is an ongoing project of the BC Wine Grape Council, managing sustainability certification, as well as providing educational resources and training to help vineyards and wineries establish sustainable practices.
 We share best practices and measure ongoing improvement.
 SWBC was created by a pro-active team of BC wine industry volunteers, who gathered local knowledge and expertise and learned from programs in other winegrowing regions.

 The Sustainable Winegrowing BC project is managed by a program manager, and overseen by a hard-working volunteer industry committee.

 - Program Manager

 - Severine Pinte – WineMaker/Viticulturist & Managing Partner, Enotecca Wineries and Resorts

 - Kathy Malone, Hillside Estate Winery